Veronica43/Hackaton-Form/README.md

 # Form Multi Step

-This project is created to participate in the Hackathon organized by Barcelona Digital Talent and Nuwe.
+This project is created to participate in the Hackathon organized by Barcelona Digital Talent , Mobile World Capital Barcelona and Nuwe.

 It consists of Multi-Step-Form